If you are homeless or are within 14 days of homelessness...

 to access the fillable format.
 Please answer all of the questions on BOTH FORMS to the best of your ability.

-Click on the Links Below to Learn More about Other Available Resources.
+Click Here to Learn About Other Available Resources.

 You can also access United Way's 2-1-1 website or call 2-1-1 for help with a wide range of other basic needs and crisis intervention services.
 United Way Call Specialists are trained to provide resources and referrals on many issues beyond homelessness including mental health, drug or alcohol addiction, food insecurity, utility assistance, tax preparation, employment, and transportation.